1Shakuntala/Target-List/README.md

 # Target List 🎯

-A full-stack task management app built with Spring Boot (backend) and React.js (frontend).
+A full-stack task management app designed to help users organize and track their daily tasks efficiently.
+The backend is built using Spring Boot with RESTful APIs, and the frontend uses React.js for a dynamic user experience.
+Users can create, update, and delete tasks, set deadlines, and receive notifications for important reminders.

+## Features

+- User authentication and login system
+- Create, read, update, and delete tasks (CRUD)
+- Task categorization and status tracking
+- Responsive and user-friendly interface
+- Notification system to remind users about deadlines

 ## 📸 App Screenshots